GreatNateDev/Pokemon-Battle-Quest/README.md

 ## Feedback
 To send feedback make an issue in this repo
 ## Building
-This should just run in any godot editor 4.3x
+This should just run in any Redot editor 4.4x
 ## Contributing
 Make a pull request with the feature(s) you have made!